 Does the self begin on the page, in word, and grow larger from there?
 Sometimes I feel like I’ve taken the longest route possible to achieve a short thing.
 Sometimes I feel like I’ve started a life backwards, relegating my achievements, my ideas, my best selves to language.
 As if I need to know the right words first before anything happens: as if words make up the vessel in which I’ll be caught.
 As if poetry ever had anything to do with the soul.

 When I’m writing, I tell myself it is toward messiness and complexity.
 But I repeatedly run head first into an inherent disposition toward composure, toward control, engulfed in the fear of anything otherwise.
 Can fear be a habit?
 I tell myself that I figure out important personal things in writing, but perhaps I am making it all up, the words acting like a safe distance, like an arm’s reach I can keep myself at always.
-Sometimes, I’ll realize a mistake I’ve made in life, see something in the poem and chastise myself for not having recognized it sooner elsewhere.
-But with any instance of clarity, I’m never learning from my mistakes so much as finally catching up with them, out of breath, making space for myself slowly over long stretches of uneven time.
+Sometimes, I’ll suddenly realize a mistake I’ve made in life, see something I wrote long ago in a poem and then chastise myself for not having recognized it sooner, the awareness of the mistake having been there, tucked in the writing, all along.
+But with each instance of clarity, I’m never learning from my mistakes so much as finally catching up with them, out of breath, making space for myself slowly over long stretches of uneven time.
 Trying to un-contain and re-contain my body through language and yet remaining consistently frozen with my back against the wall, with my back against the page.
 A safe or habitual or made-up response to the world’s pervasive demand that I compose myself.

 [Note: this essay also appeared in the Ottawa Poetry Newsletter]